• Robbing Peter to Pay Paul?

 • Alabamians Want More Moore

 • Tillis a Top Target...for Republicans

 • ...And it Claims Another Victim

 Discretion is (sometimes) the better part of valor.
 D.C.
 Court of Appeals Chief Judge Merrick Garland has apparently decided that putting himself on the case in which Donald Trump is trying to block his accountants from obeying a House subpoena was too controversial.
-So, he picked three other judges to hear the case: David Tatel, Patricia Millett, and Neomi Rao.
+So, he picked three other judges at random to hear the case: David Tatel, Patricia Millett, and Neomi Rao.
 In theory, it shouldn't matter who appointed the judges to the circuit court, but in the real world it matters a lot.
 Tatel was appointed by Bill Clinton.
 Millett was appointed by Barack Obama.
 Rao was appointed by Donald Trump to fill the slot vacated by now-Justice Brett Kavanaugh when he was confirmed to the Supreme Court.
 For what it is worth, that means that two of the three judges are women.